klezVirus/klezVirus.github.io/RedTeaming/AV_Evasion/NoSysWhisper/readme.md

 A stupidly simple way for an EDR to detect if a program is doing anything "suspicious" would be to count the number of system call executed by it, and validate that number against the number of syscalls execute by that program and successfully analysed by the EDR itself.
-If the number mismatch (or is 0), the program is very likely to be hiding its behaviour.
+If the numbers mismatch, the program is very likely to be hiding its behaviour.

 ## Conclusion